basecamp/bc3-api/sections/card_table_cards.md

 **Required parameters**: `column_id` of the column destination

-This endpoint will return `204 No content` if the update was a success.
+This endpoint will return `204 No Content` if the update was a success.

 ###### Example JSON Request